Skip to content

 1. The Product Actually Works

 We don't need to trap you on a sales call to convince you.
-Try Objection Mastery for one week.
-If your reps aren't handling objections better after practicing 50 times with AI feedback, cancel.
+Try Role Play, Echo, and Training Studio on real reps.
+If the practice, field coaching, and manager-ready training plans do not help your team improve, stop buying hours.
 We're not worried about that happening because it works.

 2. The Model Is Fundamentally Better